evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 ---

-### Background: DMT UNAT
+### Background

 Perpetual Distribution builds on the **Digital Matter Theory Unique Non-Arbitrary Token (UNAT)** standard, pioneered by **Natcats** in February 2024.

 The UNAT standard introduced generative artwork whose supply and rarity are determined by emergent Bitcoin block data. **P2P Perpetual Distribution** extends these foundations to enable sustainable and autonomous issuance of new supply.

+Previous UNAT implementations included the following models and dependencies:

-Open UNAT mints — first-come claims by Bitcoin block ID — were decentralized in principle but proved vulnerable to bots and unbalanced distribution in practice.
+- **Open UNAT mints** – First-come claims by Bitcoin block ID.
+These were decentralized in principle but proved vulnerable to bots and unbalanced distribution in practice.
-Privileged-authorization UNAT mints — where a central authority issues supply — avoid bots successfully but introduce a centralized dependency.
-This approach is suitable for initial one-time distributions but cannot guarantee long-term issuance.
+- **Privileged-authorization UNAT mints** – A central authority issues supply.
+This model avoids bots successfully but introduces a centralized dependency.
+It is suitable for initial one-time distributions but cannot guarantee long-term issuance.
-In both models, third-party indexers are required to track supply over time, which also cannot guarantee ongoing operation long term.
+- **Third-party indexers** – Both models rely on external indexers to track supply over time, which also cannot guarantee ongoing operation long term.

 To ensure sustainable, autonomous issuance for collections such as **Natcats**, where supply may continue for decades, a system must support both decentralized issuance and balanced distribution controls.
 **P2P Perpetual Distribution** satisfies these requirements.